ArushC/ciphers/README.md

 This library is a permanent work-in-progress!
 There are many ciphers that could potentially be added to this library that have not yet been implemented (e.g. double transposition, homophonic substitution, keyed Vigenere).

+Note that programs are interactive and each program can be run individually.

  If you have a suggestion for a cipher that could be implemented, don't hesitate to reach out!
 Please email clubcryptology@gmail.com or text 650-468-8850 with your suggestions.